 The Graduate Student Assembly (GSA) offers a wide range of both fun and academic development activities that are on-campus and off-campus.
 They also help with funding for academic conferences and provide support for personal and professional development.
 [2014-2015 Official Academic Calendar]

 Carnegie Mellon’s campus is bordered by Squirrel Hill to the east, Shadyside and Friendship to the north, and Oakland to the south and west.
 Most students live in these neighborhoods, but there are other neighborhoods that are not much further away and are easily accessible to campus by bus, such as Bloomfield and Greenfield.
 Pittsburgh neighborhoods each have a distinctive flavor, so to the extent possible, view apartments and neighborhoods in person before making your decision..

 For accepted students, Carnegie Mellon offers a housing registry.
-There are also a variety of non-university online housing resources: the Student Guide to Pittsburgh, the Pittsburgh Post-Gazette’s classified ads, the Pittsburgh Tribune-Review classifieds, the Rental Guide to Pittsburgh, Pittsburgh Apartments, Craig’s List Pittsburgh, and apartmentratings.com, which provides user ratings for apartments.
+There are also a variety of non-university online housing resources: the Pittsburgh Post-Gazette’s classified ads, the Pittsburgh Pennysaver, Trulia, Zillow, Craig’s List Pittsburgh, Apartments.com, Apartment List, and the Rental Guide to Pittsburgh, as well as AreaVibes and Apartment Ratings, which provide livability scores and user ratings for apartments, respectively.